-Next, be a detective and gather all the evidence about the likelihood of that happening.
+Next, be a detective and gather all of the evidence about the likelihood of that happening.
 Use the following questions:

-- 1. Do I know for sure this is going to happen? - 2.
+- 1. Do I know for sure that this is going to happen? - 2.
 What else might happen? - 3.
 What has happened before? - 4.
 Has this happened to anyone else I know? - 5.
-How likely is it that what I'm expecting is going to happen? - 6.
-What's the worst thing that could happen? - 7.
-What would be so bad about that? - 8.
-Is worrying about this helping? - 9.
-What alternative views are there? - 10.
+How likely is it that what I am expecting to happen will happen? - 6.
+What is the worst thing that could happen?
+What would be so bad about that? - 7.
+Is worrying about this helping? - 8.
+What alternative views are there? - 9.
 What would you tell a friend who had the same thought?